-Preserving Evidence – Taking Photos of Evidence after a Car Accident
+Win Your Case – Taking Photos of Evidence after a Car Accident

 Take multiple photos of your vehicle as soon as you can after an accident.
 Focus on getting shots from plenty of angles, and be sure to capture the most highly damaged areas.
 If your airbags imploded or your vehicle suffered any internal damage, take photos of this, too.

-The Other Driver’s Vehicle: Atlanta Car Accident
+The Other Driver’s Vehicle

 Snap some shots of the other driver’s vehicle after a car accident, too.
 Obviously, a driver may be less inclined to let you photograph the vehicle interior, but taking pictures of the exterior of the vehicle can help to demonstrate points of vehicle contact, and how the accident took place.
 While you are at it, take pictures of the vehicle’s license plate as well.

-Glass, Vehicle Parts, and Debris: GA Car Accident Lawyers
+Glass, Vehicle Parts, and Debris

 When two or more vehicles collide, broken glass, broken vehicle parts, and debris strewn throughout the surrounding area is likely.
-If it is safe to do so, take as many car accident photos as you can of all of the above.
+If it is safe to do so, take as many photos as you can of all of the above.
 Do not take photos if doing so means putting yourself in harm’s way.
 If the street or highway where your car accident occurred remains open to traffic while the accident is being cleared, take photos from a safe distance, but do not stand in the street and put yourself at risk of being struck by a passing vehicle.

-The more car accident photo evidence that you can provide about the accident, the stronger your claim may be.
 When you document nearby road signs and traffic signals, you are also taking steps to show how these signs or signals may have been ignored.
 For example, if there was a yield sign that was clearly visible at the intersection of your accident, but the other driver failed to yield, then he or she may be held liable for your injuries.
 Make sure to document where the crash happened, such as the middle of a road, on a curve, in a parking lot, or at an intersection.

 Witnesses and Surrounding Businesses

-Taking photos of witnesses will only be possible in the moments following your car accident crash; if you wait too long, the witnesses will have left.
+Taking photos of witnesses will only be possible in the moments following your crash; if you wait too long, the witnesses will have left.
 However, taking photos of witnesses can help you to remember that there were others there who saw your crash, and who may be able to testify on your behalf at a later time.
 You should try to get the witnesses’ contact information so that you can reach them later to get their statements about how the accident occurred.

 Taking photos of surrounding businesses also is a good idea.
 Some businesses have security cameras set up to protect their premises.
 The security cameras may record an auto accident on tape.
 The footage may be essential to proving your accident claim.
 Taking photos of surrounding businesses will help your attorney know which businesses to contact about obtaining possible video footage.
 Security camera video footage is typically recorded over after a certain period of time, so it is important to contact an attorney immediately after an accident to try to identify and preserve evidence before it disappears.